ahmedabdullayev/iban-checker/README.md

 ### Instructions
 - To run test use: npm run test:unit
-- To run my app from your computer - go to : or download my project from github
+- To run my app on your computer - go to https://keen-wiles-3b7173.netlify.app/ : or download my project from Github

 ## Project setup
 ```